itsadityagupta/data-engineering-projects/README.md

 - Join the [chat](https://community.getdbt.com/) on Slack for live discussions and support
 - Find [dbt events](https://events.getdbt.com) near you
 - Check out [the blog](https://blog.getdbt.com/) for the latest news on dbt's development and best practices

+[//]: # (Also mention if you want to run other dbt commands, you can go into the container using docker exec and then execute those commands)